 - Demonstrate the knowledge and skills necessary to perform portable monitoring equipment preparation and data download.

-- Perform patient education and instruction appropriate for out of center sleep testing.
+- Perform patient education and instruction appropriate for home sleep apnea testing.

-- Demonstrate adherence to cleaning and disinfection procedures for portable monitoring devices.
+- Demonstrate adherence to cleaning and disinfection procedures.

-- Demonstrate adherence to AASM scoring parameters for OCST; identify artifact, inadequate signals and study failures and generate an accurate report.
+- Demonstrate adherence to AASM scoring parameters; identify artifact, inadequate signals and equipment failures and generate an accurate report.

 Service Management and Essential Skills